t89/Pinachtsbaum/README.md

 * Random, Random for Beat (BPM)
 * Increase, decrease brightness
 * Ambient Glow
+* Advent-Calendar illuminates one LED for each day of December
 * Network implementation using a reworked [Strinder](https://github.com/Beulenyoshi/Strinder) implementation